Fans -Track, Golf, Swimming Reflection Point

 John Dean– about Ben Crenshaw 2/22/2021

 Way back in the day, I was playing a junior golf tournament in Gonzalez, Texas.
 When I got there, a buzz was floating around — “He’s here!…He’s here!”.
 The “he” in question was Ben Crenshaw, who already had a reputation.
 He was playing a couple of groups ahead, so I had a measuring score to go by.
 At the turn, I was one shot behind and playing damn good.
 On the fourteenth hole, a par five, I was teeing up and feeling stout.
 About thirty yards in front of the tee box on the right, someone planted a sapling, and it was a sad little spare thing.
-It was so small; I decided to ignore it and hit away.
+It was so small that I decided to ignore it and hit away.
 Not only did I hit it, but I also hit it square, and the ball ricocheted directly backward, across the tee box and another fifty yards behind.
 I was hitting two from way behind the tee.
 I three-putted for a ten and ended up shooting 83 for the round—eleven shots behind the winner, Ben.

 As I said, I played golf.
 Golf won.